A Salad Bowl of Eccentrics: Characters

 A homeless man that Livia used to live with before leaving to go back to being a writer.
 When he came back to visit Livia, he was asked to write a song for Puriketsu, Noa, and Livia's band.
 His real name is Akira Suzukiri (鈴切 章, Suzukiri Akira).

 Media

 Light novel

-Written by Yomi Hirasaka and illustrated by Kantoku, A Salad Bowl of Eccentrics began its publication on October 19, 2021, under Shogakukan's Gagaga Bunko imprint.
-As of April 2025, eight volumes have been released.
+Written by Yomi Hirasaka and illustrated by Kantoku, A Salad Bowl of Eccentrics was published from October 19, 2021, to July 17, 2026, under Shogakukan's Gagaga Bunko imprint.
+A total of ten volumes were released.